Best B2B Payment Solutions for Small Businesses

 B2B Payment Solutions Frequently Asked Questions (FAQs)

-Popular B2B payment methods include credit cards, invoicing, ACH, and online payments.
-B2B payments through card-not-present (CNP) transactions require a Level 2 or Level 3 processing which involves more stringent data verification, though come with lower transaction fees.
+B2B payments through card-not-present (CNP) transactions require Level 2 or Level 3 processing which involves more stringent data verification, though it comes with lower transaction fees.

 Business clients often prefer remote payment methods such as CNPs, wire transfers or electronic fund transfers (EFT), over the phone through virtual terminals, payment links through payment gateways, e-checks, and ACH.
 And, because B2B transactions almost always involve large volumes of sales, merchants will need a payment processing service that provides the most savings.